 - thirdly, a causal relationship between the two.

-In their 2015 opinion on BPA, EFSA’s experts reviewed all literature on potential endocrine-related effects of BPA.
-They concluded that there is no single clearly-defined explanation that substantially completes scientific understanding of the potential effects of BPA in humans.
-Therefore, based on the WHO criteria, it is not possible to conclude that BPA is an endocrine disruptor.
+In their 2015 opinion on BPA, EFSA’s experts reviewed all literature published up to the end of 2012 on potential endocrine-related effects of BPA.
+They concluded that scientific knowledge of how BPA behaves in humans was still unclear and there was no single explanation for how BPA potentially affects humans.
+Therefore, based on the WHO criteria, it was not considered possible to conclude that BPA is an endocrine disruptor.

 BPA is one of a number of chemicals that may have the potential to interact with hormone systems in the body.
 It has been known since the 1930s that BPA can mimic the female sex hormone, oestrogen.
 The effects of BPA on fertility and reproduction and the endocrine system have been subject to much scientific debate.